opedrosiqueira/svelte-capacitor-drizzle-sqlite/README.md

 Execute `pnpm run dev`.

-# Construção
+# Preparação pra construção

-Execute `pnpm run build`.

 Instale o "commandlinetools" (https://developer.android.com/studio)

+Para instalar o sdk, execute `./bin/sdkmanager.bat --sdk_root='sdks'  "platform-tools" "build-tools;35.0.1" "platforms;android-12"` na pasta do commandlinetools.

 Configure variável de ambiente ANDROID_HOME para a pasta `sdks` do commandlinetools.

-## executando no celular
+Execute `.\sdks\platform-tools\adb tcpip 5555`.

 Habilite o developer mode no celular.
 Em developer options, habilite usb debugging.

-Execute `.\sdks\platform-tools\adb tcpip 5555`.
+## executando no celular

 Veja o IP do teu cel, No Android, vá em Settings -> About Phone -> Status -> Ip address.
 Conecte o Linux ao Android, substituindo o endereço IP pelo de seu Android: adb connect 192.168.0.1:5555.

+Execute `pnpm run build`.

 Execute `npx cap run android --target 192.168.200.183:5555`

+### Debugging in Chrome (for WebView)
+If your app uses a WebView (for web content), you can debug it using Chrome DevTools:

+Make sure your Android device is connected and has USB debugging enabled.
+Open Chrome on your computer.
+Go to chrome://inspect in the address bar.
+You should see your device listed.
+Click on inspect under your app's WebView to open the Chrome DevTools for that WebView.

+If you want to filter the logs to show only those related to your app, you can use: adb logcat | grep YOUR_PACKAGE_NAME

 ## gerando o apk

-Para instalar o sdk, execute `./bin/sdkmanager.bat --sdk_root='sdks'  "platform-tools" "build-tools;35.0.1" "platforms;android-12"` na pasta do commandlinetools.

 Com o sdk instalado, abra a pasta `android` do projeto e execute `./gradlew assembleDebug`.
 Será compilado o arquivo `android/app/build/outputs/apk/debug/app-debug.apk`.